Most of the time, when a child begins to speak, it’s a momentous occasion which makes for some very proud parents.

 3. Sound And Mouth Movement Exercises

-Once a diagnosis of childhood apraxia of speech has been made, a speech therapist can provide at-home speech therapy exercises and other therapies to help correct these issues.
+Once a diagnosis of childhood apraxia of speech has been made, your child’s DC speech therapist can provide at home speech therapy exercises and other therapies to help correct these issues.

-During sound and movement exercises, your speech therapist will work with your child showing them how to make the target words or phrases.
+During sound and movement exercises, your speech therapist will show your child how to make the target words or phrases.

 From there, your child will attempt to mimic the movements which accompany those sounds.